-7 Trends and Predictions for Small Manufacturing Businesses in 2019
+7 Trends and Predictions for Modern Manufacturers in 2019

 Small manufacturing has been in top gear throughout the last twelve months, as more and more people decide to live their dreams and start their own craft businesses.

 The popularisation of these specialty manufacturers has been part of greater growing trends that are drawing the maker closer to the consumer than ever before.

 Consumers are now searching out the products they desire rather than just taking what the retailers are offering them.